 Under the umbrella of the annual High-Level Economic and Trade Dialogue, the last meeting of which happened in October 2016, the EU works together with China on key economic and trade issues of mutual interest, including investment, services, procurement and intellectual property rights.
 Reciprocity, as well as progress in China's announced economic reform programme, and in particular those reforms aimed at giving the market a more decisive role and levelling the playing field, are key for our bilateral relationship.

-The EU and China share strong interest in each other's investment flagship initiatives, namely the Investment Plan for Europe, and the "One Belt, One Road" initiative.
+The EU and China share a strong interest in each other's investment flagship initiatives, namely the Investment Plan for Europe, the so-called "Juncker Plan" and China's Belt and Road initiative.
 The EU and China also support efforts to improve connectivity in Asia for the benefit of all European and Asian partners.
+Vice-President Katainen attended the "Belt and Road Forum" in Beijing on 14-15 May and set out in that context the EU's approach to boosting Europe-Asia connectivity.
 The EU-China Connectivity Platform, established in 2015, promotes cooperation in infrastructure, encompassing financing, interoperability, logistics, and maritime and rail links across the Eurasian continent.

 Strengthening research and innovation cooperation is central to EU-China relations.
 In the framework of the High Level Innovation Cooperation Dialogue, the EU and China are working towards ensuring reciprocal access to their research and innovation funding programmes.
 Developing co-funding mechanisms and flagship initiatives in the context of the EU's Horizon 2020 is helping promote long-term joint research and innovation partnerships in strategic areas of common interest.